 Stuffed Maine Lobster with Shrimp & Seared George’s Bank Sea Scallop

-One half of a Maine Lobster stuffed with lobster and shrimp served with a Normandy wine sauce, topped with a Georges Bank sea scallop, accompanied with a sweet potato mousseline and buttered fall acorn squash.
+One half of a Maine Lobster filled with lobster and Gulf of Mexico shrimp served with a Normandy wine sauce, topped with A George’s Bank sea scallop, accompanied with a sweet potato mousseline and buttered fall acorn squash.

 Fourth Course